 M.T.H. grew from a tiny business operated out of a spare bedroom in Mike Wolf’s boyhood

 home, to an 80+ employee company headquartered in its own sprawling building in a suburb

-in four scales: O gauge, One Gauge, HO gauge, and tinplate Standard Gauge.
-They are co-owners
+in four scales: 'O' gauge, One gauge, HO gauge, and tinplate Standard gauge.
+M.T.H. was co-owner

-of two overseas facilities that make nothing but M.T.H. trains, and they use three other
+of two overseas facilities that made nothing but M.T.H. trains, and they utilized three other

 factories that were dedicated solely to their product lines.
 At the peak of production M.T.H.'s 120,000-square-foot

 Link to MTH Web Site.